small-tortoise-dev/FaeArcade-smartcontracts/contracts/Treasury.tact_Treasury.md

 * 136: Invalid standard address
 * 138: Not a basechain address
 * 5883: Room is not open
-* 16751: Room already paid
+* 14103: Room not found
 * 20096: Insufficient entry fee
+* 26825: Only owner can withdraw
 * 27407: Room already exists
-* 50845: Room is not closed
-* 62631: Winners count mismatch
+* 55591: Insufficient contract balance
+* 60719: No active room
 * 63002: Excessive payment amount

 ## Trait inheritance diagram